INDIRA GANDHI-25 YEARS AFTER THE ASSASSINATION OF THE SPIRIT OF AN INDIAN ARMY OFFICER

 THE SPIRIT OF INDIAN NATIONALISM:

-On November 14, 1958, I was a student at Danavaipeta Municipal High School, Rajahmundry when we first celebrated the Children’s Day.
-The School had received a brand new Public Announcement System and I gave a very inspired and eloquent speech during the School Assembly and had expressed my love and a sense of attachment to Prime Minister Nehru.
-During 1962, Prime Minister Nehru visited Nizamabad District to inaugurate the irrigation project at Pochampadu on the banks of River Godavari.
-Government Giriraj Arts College, Nizamabad had declared a Holiday.
+On November 14, 1958, I was a student at Danavaipeta Municipal High School, Rajahmundry when we celebrated the Children’s Day.
+The School received a brand new Public Announcement System and I gave a very inspired and eloquent speech during the School Assembly expressing my love and a sense of attachment to Prime Minister Nehru.
+During 1962, Prime Minister Nehru visited Nizamabad District to inaugurate the irrigation project at Pochampad on the banks of River Godavari.
+Government Giriraj Arts College, Nizamabad declared a holiday to help the student community to attend the function.
 Myself, my father R. Suryanarayana Murthy who was then the Principal of that college, many of Staff Members and students converged at that venue to show our love and admiration for Prime Minister Nehru.

-During 1962, in the wake of massive brutal attack by Communist China across the Himalayan frontier, I had developed a wish to serve in Indian Army which had experienced a very humiliating defeat.
+During 1962, in the wake of massive brutal attack by Communist China across the Himalayan frontier, I developed a desire to serve in the Indian Army which experienced a very humiliating defeat.
 I was a student at Government Giriraj Arts College, Nizamabad.
-From 1962 to 1965, I had participated in the National Cadet Corps training, but I was not sure as to how I can to get into Army Service.
+From 1962 to 1965, I participated in the National Cadet Corps training, but I was not sure as to how I can to get into the Army Service.

 I was a second year M.B.B.S.( First M.B.B.S.
-Part III ) student at Kurnool Medical College, Kurnool when Srimati.
-Indira Gandhi was chosen as the third Prime Minister of India.
-She had symbolized the spirit of Indian Nationalism.
-She had transcended the limitations imposed by deriving identity based upon region, religion, caste, and language.
-I was instantly attracted by the charisma of her personality which portrayed my vision of National Unity.
+Part III ) student at Kurnool Medical College, Kurnool when Mrs. Indira Gandhi was chosen as the third Prime Minister of India.
+She symbolizes the spirit of Indian Nationalism.
+She transcends the limitations imposed by deriving identity based upon region, religion, caste, and language.
+I was instantly attracted by the charisma of her personality which portrays my vision of National Unity.

-I sent her a letter in my hand writing expressing my sense of pleasure for her appointment as the Prime Minister.
-She had graciously sent me a reply.
-In the year 1967, I met her at her official residence in New Delhi along with a batch of Student Delegates attending a National Student Seminar on National Integration.
+I sent her a hand-written letter expressing my sense of pleasure for her appointment as the Prime Minister.
+She graciously sent me a reply.
+In the year 1967, I met her at her official residence in New Delhi along with a batch of student delegates attending a National Student Seminar on National Integration.
 This four-week long Seminar was sponsored by Vishwa Yuvak Kendra, Chanakyapuri, New Delhi, an International Youth Center.